maim-lain/depraved-awakening/README.md

 - I think so
 - Watch and masturbate
 - Lie
-- No
+- Yes

 #### Night:
 - That's not casual wear
 - Hold her -> Squeeze her
-- She can piss off
+- You can only choose one:
-- It's very sexy
+  - On her back - See her tits, finger her, and jack off
+  - On her stomach - Finger and use her ass

 <br>
 <br>